-Key results from the 2009 Model and the 2010 Model incorporating refinements to the change-points for the fishery selectivity blocks are given in Table 16.12.
+Key results from the 2010 Model and the 2011 Model incorporating refinements to the change-points for the fishery selectivity blocks are given in Table 17.9.

-16.6 Model Results
+Model Results

-The results discussed below are based on the 2010 Model with updated fishery catch- and weight-at-age values, 2009 fishery data, 2010 Aleutian Islands survey data, 4 time periods each with constant selectivity, and other minor changes including refinements to the change-points in the fishery selectivity as described above.
+The results discussed below are based on the 2011 Model with updated fishery catch- and weight-at-age values, 2010 fishery data, 2010 Aleutian Islands survey data, and 4 time periods each with constant selectivity as described above.